 D-dimer testing is of limited utility in detecting SVT.
-It is variably elevated in SVT and, therefore, cannot be used to distinguish isolated SVT from DVT.
+It is variably elevated in SVT and cannot be used to distinguish isolated SVT from DVT.

-Experts debate as to whether patients who present with extensive superficial thrombophlebitis without an apparent inciting reason should have an evaluation for thrombophilia given that hypercoagulability is associated with SVT.
+Experts debate whether patients who present with extensive superficial thrombophlebitis without an apparent inciting reason should have an evaluation for thrombophilia, given that hypercoagulability is associated with SVT.
 However, to date, there have been no conclusive studies identifying causation between hypercoagulability and SVT.